-Upper Right Hand Dash

-Panel (See Fig. 2-6)
+Upper Right Hand Dash Panel (See Fig. 2-6)

-LIGHTER - Depress to heat the element; pops out when hot.

-SECURITY LOCK Switch - Dual switches used to lock and unlock the deadbolt lock on the entrance door.
-A switch is also located on bedroom control panel.
+- 1 LIGHTER Depress to heat the element; pops out when hot. - 2 SECURITY LOCK Switch Dual switches used to lock and unlock the deadbolt lock on the entrance door.
+A switch is also located on bedroom control panel. - 3 ACCESSORY This blank position may be used for the installation of an additional switch or light. - 4 LEFT VENT and RIGHT VENT Switches Operate the air cylinder controlled air vents to direct fresh air to the pilot and co-pilot areas. - 5 COMPACT DISC PLAYER Space available for optional disc player with premium sound system.

-COLD START - When switch is pressed to on it sends a timed pulse of ether into the air intake of engine to help starting in cold weather.

-Never use switch after engine is running.

-LEFT VENT and RIGHT VENT Switches

-- Operate the air cylinder controlled air vents to direct fresh air to the pilot and co-pilot areas.

-COMPACT DISC PLAYER - Space available for optional disc player with premium sound system.